uma458467/cloud-native-app-labs/lab-instructions/spring-cloud-config/sc-oss.md

 </dependency>
 ```

 6) For the `greeting-config` application to pick up the configuration changes, it must be told to do so.
 Notify `greeting-config` app to pick up the new config by POSTing to the `greeting-config` `/refresh` endpoint.
+Open a new terminal window and execute the following:

 ```bash
 $ curl -X POST http://localhost:8080/refresh